Ken Alibek: Career

 Alibek's academic performance while studying military medicine at the Tomsk Medical Institute and his family's noted patriotism led to his selection to work for Biopreparat, the secret biological weapons program overseen by the Soviet Union's Council of Ministers.
 His first assignment in 1975 was to the Eastern European Branch of the Institute of Applied Biochemistry (IAB) near Omutninsk, a combined pesticide production facility and reserve biological weapons production plant intended for activation in a time of war.
-At Omutninsk, Alibek mastered the art and science of formulating and evaluating nutrient media and cultivation conditions for the optimization of microbial growth.
+At Omutninsk, Alibek formulated and evaluated various nutrient media and cultivation conditions for the optimization of microbial growth.
 While there, he expanded his medical school laboratory skills into the complex skill set required for industrial-level production of microorganisms and their toxins.

 After a year at Omutninsk, Alibek was transferred to the Siberian Branch of the IAB near Berdsk (another name of the branch was the Berdsk scientific and production base).
 With the assistance of a colleague, he designed and constructed a microbiology research and development laboratory that worked on techniques to optimize the production of biological formulations.

 After several promotions, Alibek was transferred back to Omutninsk, where he rose to the position of deputy director.
 He was soon transferred to the Kazakhstan Scientific and Production Base in Stepnogorsk (another reserve BW facility) to become the new director of that facility.
 Officially, he was deputy director of the Progress Scientific and Production Association, a manufacturer of fertilizer and pesticide.

 At Stepnogorsk, Alibek created an efficient industrial scale assembly line for biological formulations.
 In a time of war, the assembly line could be used to produce weaponized anthrax.
 Continued successes in science and biotechnology led to more promotions, which resulted in a transfer to Moscow.